sfomuseum/container-siglip/README.md

 ## Known-knowns and other gotchas

+### Performance

+Running the `siglip_server` tool through a container incurs a noticeable performance cost, compared to running the same code locally on the host machine.
+This is considered to be an aceeptable, or at least known, tradeoff.
+The performance cost should be weighed relative to the security considerations of running code in a container environment and/or the hassle of installing dependencies locally.
+This will vary from situation to situation.

 ### Docker(file)

 The `builder` phase of the current [Dockerfile](Dockerfile) should be made its own image for faster building.
 I have not figured out the necessary command to do that _and_ maintain that image locally rather than pushing up to a third-party registry.
 Suggestions and pointers are welcome.

 ### Apple `container`

-First of all, the `container` is still pre-1.0 so take everything with a grain of salt.
+First of all, [the `container` tool](https://github.com/apple/container/tree/main) is still pre-1.0 so take everything that happens with a grain of salt and some patience.
 It also requires an Apple Silicon processor and works best under MacOS 26 or higher.

 #### Networking